Digital preservation programme

 What we collect and preserve

-- many digital publications.
+- digital publications

 These items are actively collected under the mandate of the National Library of New Zealand (Te Puna Mātauranga o Aotearoa) Act 2003 and as defined by the Library's collection policy.

 The Library also receives public donations of digital and non-digital material that are not published or available online.
 The Library has its own in-house image and sound digitisation programmes.
-Almost all the collected digital and digitised materials are currently preserved in the digital preservation system.

 Digital Preservation strategic documents